PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     ```bash
     # Replace the cluster name with your own value
     eksctl create cluster --fargate --name <CLUSTER-NAME>

-    # Authenticate to the cluster (unless eksctl does this for you automatically)
+    # Authenticate to the cluster.
+    aws eks update-kubeconfig --name <CLUSTER-NAME>
     ```

 === "GCP"